 How are you ensuring repairs can be carried out safely?

-Ensuring the safety of you and of our colleagues is our top priority, and all home visits and repairs will be carried out using social distancing.
+Ensuring the safety of you and of our colleagues is our top priority, and all home visits and repairs will be carried out with additional safety measures.
 When we call to make the appointment we’ll talk to you about the safety precautions we will take and what we will ask you to do.
 You can find more information here.